M-earnest/docker_workshop/_sources/advanced/creating.md

 `docker run my_first_docker`

 This will result in our defined default behaviour (CMD ["cat", "/info/README.md"]).
+As printing an informative READEME is always a great starting point for a reproducible pipeline, we're doing exactly this here.

 The output looks like this:

 ```
     (base) Michaels-MBP:my_first_docker me$ docker run my_first_docker